dsuryd/dotNetify-Elements/DevApp/server/Docs/CreatingForms.md

 On the client-side, when _VMContext_ elements of the child forms are nested inside the _VMContext_ of the master form, the view models of the child forms will be created under the scope of the master view model, allowing it to inject lifecycle hooks to perform data initialization and/or establish messaging with them.

 The following example shows how two forms are nested inside a master form.
-When the submit button is activated, the master form will send the aggregated input data from the child forms to the master form's view model.
-The aggregated data is in the format of an object literal with properties named according to the __ID__ attribute values of the child forms.
+When the submit button is activated, the master form will send the aggregated input data from the child forms to the master form's view model:

 ```jsx
 const NestedForms = _ => (